LSTM: A Search Space Odyssey: History of LSTM

 Since its introduction the vanilla LSTM has been the most commonly used architecture, but other variants have been suggested too.
 Before the introduction of full BPTT training, \citet{Gers2002} utilized a training method based on Extended Kalman Filtering which enabled the LSTM to be trained on some pathological cases at the cost of high computational complexity. \citet{Schmidhuber2007} proposed using a hybrid evolution-based method instead of BPTT for training but retained the vanilla LSTM architecture.

-\citet{Bayer2009} evolved different LSTM block architectures that maximize fitness on context-sensitive grammars. \citet{Sak2014} introduced a linear projection layer that projects the output of the LSTM layer down before recurrent and forward connections in order to reduce the amount of parameters for LSTM networks with many blocks.
+\citet{Bayer2009} evolved different LSTM block architectures that maximize fitness on context-sensitive grammars.
+A larger study of this kind was later done by \citet{Jozefowicz2015}. \citet{Sak2014} introduced a linear projection layer that projects the output of the LSTM layer down before recurrent and forward connections in order to reduce the amount of parameters for LSTM networks with many blocks.
 By introducing a trainable scaling parameter for the slope of the gate activation functions, \citet{Doetsch2014} were able to improve the performance of LSTM on an offline handwriting recognition dataset.
 In what they call \emph{Dynamic Cortex Memory}, \citet{Otte2014} improved convergence speed of LSTM by adding recurrent connections between the gates of a single block (but not between the blocks).

-\citet{Cho2014} proposed a simplification of the LSTM architecture called \emph{Gated Recurrent Unit} (GRU).
+\citet{Cho2014} proposed a simplified variant of the LSTM architecture called \emph{Gated Recurrent Unit} (GRU).
 They used neither peephole connections nor output activation functions, and coupled the input and the forget gate into an \emph{update gate}.
-Finally, their output gate (called \emph{reset gate}) only gates the recurrent connections to the block input ($\mathbf{W}_z$). \citet{Chung2014} performed an initial comparison between GRU and LSTM and reported mixed results.
+Finally, their output gate (called \emph{reset gate}) only gates the recurrent connections to the block input ($\mathbf{W}_z$). \citet{Chung2014} performed an initial comparison between GRU and Vanilla LSTM and reported mixed results.